Professional practice

 - Fraud, Asset Recovery and Proceeds of Crime

 Richard’s cases routinely involve allegations of fraud and he has a broad range of experience with the substantive causes of action involved in such cases, and the procedural applications involved in securing assets, establishing claims against them, and taking enforcement steps if required.
-The majority of his commercial chancery experience (detailed above) involves these types of issues arising across multiple jurisdictions and requires an in-depth understanding of the operation of some of the most complex onshore and offshore legal structures which are encountered when litigating such claims.
+The majority of his commercial chancery experience involves these types of issues arising across multiple jurisdictions and requires an in-depth understanding of the operation of some of the most complex onshore and offshore legal structures which are encountered when litigating such claims.

-Criminal Justice Act 1988:
+Proceeds of Crime: Criminal Justice Act 1988:

 SFO & Anr v LCL & 45 Ors – acting (led by Daniel Saoul KC) for private parties in proceedings concerned with establishing their pre-existing proprietary rights so as to enjoy priority over the SFO’s c£70m confiscation order, consideration of the interaction of those rights with the operation of orders for management / enforcement receivership, including costs orders and the Piggott condition jurisdiction, variation of restraint orders and the issuance of a certificate of inadequacy.

-Proceeds of Crime Act 2002:
+Proceeds of Crime: POCA 2002:

 DPP v Krasniqi – acting for the Defendant in one of the first sets of civil recovery proceedings brought by the DPP under Part 5, where a CRO valued at c£2m is sought based on several separate allegations of foreign criminality said to have been committed by non-parties to the proceedings so as to meet the dual criminality threshold.